La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

-Mathematical functions are defined with such classes as formal parameters, and hence have _``xu''_ on parameter cases by default --- _``xu''_ means the entire referent set of an argument, as a set (or class).
+Mathematical functions are defined with such classes as formal parameters, and hence have _xu_ on parameter cases by default --- _xu_ means the entire referent set of an argument, as a set (or class).
 The first case of a function is its value, and the function is defined as ``X1 is in the equivalence class that comes from doing (function) on (_xu_) X2'', possibly with several parameters.
 For example,

 >